Contains the active ingredient, allopurinol (al-oe-PUR-in-ol)

 What is in this leaflet

 All medicines have risks and benefits.
-Your doctor has weighed the risks of you or your child taking ALLOSIG against the benefits he or she expects it will have.
+Your doctor or pharmacist has weighed the risks of you taking this medicine against the benefits they expect it will have for you.

 Keep this leaflet with the medicine.
 You may need to read it again.

 - rare conditions where high levels of uric acid occur in the blood (for example, Lesch-Nyhan syndrome).

 It belongs to a group of medicines called anti-uricaemic agents.

 This medicine works by reducing the production of uric acid in the body.
 High levels of uric acid may cause gout attacks or kidney stones.
 Allopurinol is used to prevent gout attacks, not to treat them once they occur.

 Ask your doctor if you have any questions about why this medicine has been prescribed for you.
 Your doctor may have prescribed it for another reason.

 This medicine is available only with a doctor’s prescription.

 There is not enough information to recommend the use of this medicine for children.